ashleybc/metagenome-only/dependencies/readme.md

 ## trimmomatic

 [trimmomatic](https://anaconda.org/bioconda/trimmomatic) can be conda installed on all OS.
+For usage instructions, see the [online manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)